A doctor in China performed remote, 5G surgery on the human brain.

 According to China Daily, a patient suffering from Parkinson’s disease had the country’s first 5G-based remote surgery on a human brain.
 It was a remarkable feat that took place in 2019.
 Since then, we have seen similar surgeries take place throughout the country.

-With help from China Mobile and Chinese technology giant Huawei, China’s PLA General Hospital (PLAGH) performed the operation on Saturday using 5G technology.
+With help from China Mobile and Chinese technology giant Huawei, China’s PLA General Hospital (PLAGH) performed the operation using 5G technology.
 Performed by Ling Zhipei, the chief physician of the First Medical Center at PLAGH, the operation implanted a deep brain stimulation (DBS) device in the patient’s brain to help control Parkinson’s symptoms.

 Ling, who rotates between PLAGH main campus in Beijing and PLAGH’s Hainan Hospital 3,000 kilometers away, performed the delicate surgery in about three hours.

 After the operation, the patient responded positively: “I feel good.”

 For his part, Ling wasn’t expecting to make history when he got the call for the surgery.